-The 1999 Scheme expired on 29 December 2008.
-The existing options granted will continue to vest according to the terms and conditions of the 1999 Scheme and the respective grants.
+The 1999 Scheme expired on 29 December 2008 but the existing options granted prior to the expiry date will continue to vest according to the terms and conditions of the 1999 Scheme and the respective grants.

-24. SHARE CAPITAL AND TREASURY SHARES (cont'd)
+25. SHARE CAPITAL AND TREASURY SHARES (cont'd)